 Carl: Yeah.
 That's typically how we scale up our clients, to give them larger and larger boxes.
 I think we have some that are running on over a hundred cores and a quarter terabytes of RAM etc. And Erlang scales very well, in a single machine.
-The problem with scaling horizontally, for many of our clients, is queue location - to spread out the queue master between these nodes.
-When a node disappears, not moving that master node etc. that's a bit problematic today.
+The problem with scaling horizontally, for many of our clients, is queue location - to spread out the queue leader between these nodes.
+When a node disappears, not moving that leader node etc. that's a bit problematic today.

 Gavin: I'd agree on the the problematic side.
 I'm actually quite excited for the Raft-based queues because I think that that could potentially help in that area.

 But rebalancing queues, I see, is a big problem from a scaling perspective.
 In fact, I had a production issue, about a month ago, primarily focused around two things.
 One, the management interface not responding and it was because too many of our high-volume queues were sitting on the same node of this particular three-node cluster.

 What would I keep?
 I think, one of the really strong features that RabbitMQ has from a clustering perspective is that my clients can connect anywhere in the cluster and talk to any resources without concern about locality.
 While locality is important in really high throughput performance clusters that flexibility of being able to enter the cluster from anywhere and do whatever it is I need to do, I think, is very powerful.

 Things to look forward to in the RabbitMQ roadmap

 Dormain: Okay.
 Michael went over a lot of the roadmap earlier this morning.
 We'll start with Karl on this one.
 What are some of the things that you're looking forward to the most, in terms of the roadmap?